Akpowoochepa/FinalProject/Introduction.md

 ## Examples of academic writing

-* literary analysis
+* Literary analysis
-* research papers
+* Research papers
-* dissertations each with specific goals and structures.
+* Dissertations each with specific goals and structures.

 ## Key characteristics of academic writing
- * clear and limited focus
+ * Clear and limited focus
  * logical structure
- * evidence-based arguments
+ * Evidence-based arguments
- * an impersonal tone.
+ * An impersonal tone.

+# Thesis Statement
+The thesis is crucial in academic writing, serving as the central argument and focus of the paper.
+It should be clear, concise, and consistently referenced throughout the writing process.